 The lift station is metal and deteriorating to failure.
-The station will be replaced with concrete station with an addition of a backup generator.
-This project will again decrease possibilities of SSO's and environmental issue with sewage reaching U.S. Water Ways.
-The maintenance will continue to be near the same except for maintenance of lift station access container.
+The existing station will be replaced by a concrete station with the addition of a backup generator.
+This project will also decrease possibilities of SSO's and environmental issues with sewage reaching U.S. Water Ways.
+The maintenance will continue to be near the same except for additional maintenance for the lift station access container.